MMO: Meta Multi-Objectivization for Software Configuration Tuning: Results

 \subsubsection{Findings}

-From Table~\ref{tb:rq4}, it is clear that \textsc{Flash}$_\textsc{MMO}$ obtains better results than \textsc{Flash} in general: it wins 15 out of 22 cases while lose 7 others.
+From Table~\ref{tb:rq4}, it is clear that \textsc{Flash}$_\textsc{MMO}$ obtains better results than \textsc{Flash} in general: it wins 15 out of 22 cases while loses 7 others.
 In particular, in those cases where \textsc{Flash}$_\textsc{MMO}$ wins, 12 of them are statistically significant.
 In contrast, only 4 of those that it loses have $p<0.05$ and non-trivial effect size.
-The relative magnitude of gains have also been significant, e.g., for \textsc{VP9}-O2 and \textsc{Storm/RS}-O2.
-This means that, even when searching within the surrogate-predicted space, our MMO can bring considerable improvement on model-based tuning methods like \textsc{Flash}.
+The relative magnitude of gains has also been significant, e.g., for \textsc{VP9}-O2 and \textsc{Storm/RS}-O2.
+Similar results have also been registered for comparing \textsc{BOCA}$_\textsc{MMO}$ and \textsc{BOCA}.
+This means that, even when searching within the surrogate-predicted space, our MMO can bring considerable improvement on model-based tuning methods like \textsc{Flash} and \textsc{BOCA}.

 To take a closer investigation, Figure~\ref{fig:flash-resource} shows the overall search trajectories for the 20 measurements that are actually spent on tuning.
 Clearly, \textsc{Flash}$_\textsc{MMO}$ produces a trajectory with a steeper slope than that of \textsc{Flash} over all cases and runs.
 The standard error of the average performance is also smaller, implying that MMO can also consolidate the stability of outcomes.
-Of particular interesting points are at the 32\textit{th} and 41\textit{st} sample of measurements: the former means that \textsc{Flash}$_\textsc{MMO}$ improves the results at as little as the 2\textit{nd} sample into the tuning (as the first 30 are for pre-training the surrogate); while the latter reflects that the MMO helps to improve resource efficiency, achieving a ${50\over41}= 1.22 \times$ speedup over \textsc{Flash} when reaching its best outcome under the search budget.
+Of particular interesting points are at the 32\textit{th} and 41\textit{st} measurement: the former means that \textsc{Flash}$_\textsc{MMO}$ improves the results at as little as the 2\textit{nd} measurement into the tuning (as the first 30 are for pre-training the surrogate); while the latter reflects that the MMO helps to improve resource efficiency, achieving a ${50\over41}= 1.22 \times$ speedup over \textsc{Flash} when reaching its best outcome under the search budget.
+When comparing \textsc{BOCA}$_\textsc{MMO}$ with \textsc{BOCA}, the improvement on efficiency is less obvious since \textsc{BOCA} leverages the information of important options.
+However, we see that at the 46\textit{th} measurement, \textsc{BOCA}$_\textsc{MMO}$ starts to become superior to its counterpart while achieving the best of \textsc{BOCA} at the 47\textit{th} measurement, enabling a ${50\over47}= 1.06 \times$ speedup.

+Although the use of a surrogate can transform the original configuration landscape into a different one according to the estimated value, the issue of local optima remains present~\cite{DBLP:conf/sigsoft/JChen2023}, providing that the accuracy is sufficient.
+Therefore, the reason that improves \textsc{BOCA} can be attributed to the fact that MMO relieves the issue of local optima trap, as the search strategy in \textsc{BOCA} is restricted to a certain region of the search space with respect to the important options.
+As for \textsc{Flash}, which is resilient to local optima due to the random search nature, the improvement is the result of MMO being able to preserve the tendency towards the best of target performance objectives, providing better guidance in the tuning.

-Overall, for \textbf{RQ5}, we have:
+Overall, for \textbf{RQ4}, we have:

 \begin{quotebox}